“Love looks like something.”

 Galatians 5:6 talks about “faith expressing itself through love.”
 I believe that is the key to understanding why love is “the greatest of these”.
 It is love that makes faith and hope visible; turning something intangible into something they can experience.

 You can love someone who doesn’t have faith.
-You can show love to someone who has no hope.
-Love is transferrable and even contagious!
+You can show love

 The great quest for love